Skip to main content

 1. Reads BREW_API_KEY from environment secrets

-4. Returns the response to the client
+4. Returns the send status and runId to the client

-Docs: https://docs.brew.new/emails/transactional-emails
+Docs: https://docs.brew.new/create-emails/automations

 When to use transactional emails